 What are stressors?

 A stressor is change in environmental conditions that places stress on the health and functioning of an organism, population and/or ecosystem.
-Stressors can be either natural or anthropogenic in origin, and either direct (e.g. oxygen deficiencies) or indirect (e.g. lack of food availability due to stresses on prey species) in their effects on an ecosystem.
+Stressors can be either natural or anthropogenic in origin, and either direct (e.g. oxygen deficiencies) or indirect (e.g. lack of food availability due to stresses on prey species) in their effects.

 Below the five main stressor groups are presented and will be described in further detail.